Ireland's leading Montessori school for pupils aged 2 - 8 based in the heart of Ballsbridge

 Building & Features

-Large garden, dedicated Arts room, rest and sleep areas, large classrooms.
+Large garden, dedicated Arts room, rest and relaxation & rest areas, large classrooms.

-We have places available for children aged 2 up to 7 in either the Assistants to Infancy Programme or our 3 to 6 Montessori classrooms.
-For older children, we teach the Junior and Senior Infants Irish Primary School Curriculum through the lens of Montessori.
+We have places available for children aged 2 up to 6 in either the Assistants to Infancy Programme, 2 to 3 yr or our 3 to 6 Montessori classrooms (ECCE yr 1 + yr 2).

 ECCE & Flexible Payment Options

-Fully funded places are available on the Free Childcare Scheme for children from 2yrs and 8 months for a maximum of 2 years.
-Once the ECCE Scheme funding ends, children can remain in school up to the age of 6 or 7 at which point they can transfer to our Dún Laoghaire school.
+Funded places are available on the ECCE Scheme for children from 2yrs and 8 months for a maximum of 2 years.
+Once the ECCE Scheme funding ends children can remain in school until age 6 and then may continue in our Primary School in Dún Laoghaire.

 Located next door to St. Vincent’s Hospital and with easy access to the Merrion Road and the DART at Sydney Parade.